 In the preceding illustration, the $25,500 was simply given as part of the fact situation.
 But, how would such an amount actually be determined?
 If Ito Company’s management knew which accounts were likely to not be collectible, they would have avoided selling to those customers in the first place.
 Instead, the $25,500 simply relates to the balance as a whole.
 It is likely based on past experience, but it is only an estimate.
-It could have been determined by one of the following techniques:
+It could have been determined via an aging analysis.

-- with balance sheet approaches, the amount of the entry is based upon the needed change in the account (i.e., to go from an existing balance to the balance sheet target amount), and
+- the amount of the entry is based upon the needed change in the account (i.e., to go from an existing balance to the balance sheet target amount), and

 - the debit is to an expense account, reflecting the added cost associated with the additional amount of anticipated bad debts.

 When an allowance method is used, how are individual accounts written off?
 The following entry would be needed to write off a specific account that is finally deemed uncollectible:

 Notice that the entry reduces both the Allowance account and the related Receivable, and has no impact on the income statement.
 Further, consider that the write-off has no impact on the net realizable value of receivables, as shown by the following illustration of a $5,000 write-off: